cschladetsch/RustP2PChat/Readme.md

 ### Test Coverage

-The test suite includes:
+The test suite demonstrates:
-- Unit tests for server and client creation
-- TCP connection establishment tests
+- TCP connection establishment
-- Message exchange verification
+- Message exchange between peers
-- Bidirectional communication tests
+- Bidirectional communication
-- Large message handling
-- Multiple sequential message tests
 - Connection error handling
+- Multiple message scenarios

+Note: The integration tests serve as examples of how to use the chat functionality programmatically.

 ## Project Structure